SilvioWeging/kASA/README.md

 If you want to optimise precision over sensitivity, you could use `k 12 12` and/or filter out low scoring reads (e.g. by ignoring everything below 0.5 (Relative Score)).

 Another important thing here is the output.
-Or the output**s** if you want. kASA can give you two files, one contains the per-read information, which taxa were found (identification file, in json format) and the other a table of how much of each taxon was found (the profile, a csv file).
+Or the output**s** if you want. kASA can give you two files, one contains the per-read information, which taxa were found (identification file, by default in json format) and the other a table of how much of each taxon was found (the profile, a csv file).
-But because too much information isn't always nice, you can specify how much taxa shall be shown for each read (e.g. `-b 5` shows best 5 hits) or if the outputs should be human readable (see below).
+But because too much information isn't always nice, you can specify how much taxa with different score shall be shown for each read (e.g. `-b 5` shows best 5 hits).

 The per read error score ranges from -1 to 1.
 A 1 means that the best score deviates as far as possible from the optimal score, 0 means a perfect match and -1 means that the reverse complement also fits perfectly.
-In human readable format, only the error of the best score is printed.
+In tsv format, only the error of the best score is printed.

 Note, that if you input a folder, file names are appended to your string given via `-p` or `-q`.
 If for example a folder contains two files named `example1.fq` and `example2.fasta` with `-p example/work/results/out_` as a parameter, then kASA will generate two output files named `out_example1.fq.csv` and `out_example2.fasta.csv`.

-If a read cannot be identified, the array "Top hits" in json format is empty, and in human readable format "-" is printed in every column instead of taxa, names and scores.
+If a read cannot be identified, the array "Top hits" in json format is empty, and in tsv format "-" is printed in every column instead of taxa, names and scores.
-The "Top hits" array will only contain multiple entries, if their k-mer Score is identical.
+The "Top hits" array can contain multiple entries, especially if a k-mer Score is "close enough" to the highest score (all scores are normalized to [0,1] and everything with a score of more than 0.8 is considered a "Top hit").
 Otherwise it contains the entry with the highest relative Score and all other hits are saved into the "Further hits" array.

 Should you provide more than 9 GB of RAM and a lower `k` of at least 7 (default), a much faster lookup table instead of a prefix trie is used.